 - 1/2 tsp turmeric powder

-- 1/3 cup fresh coriander leaves chopped fine to garnish
+- Garnish: 1/3 cup fresh coriander leaves (finely chopped)

 Grind the onions into a fine paste in a food processor.
 Keep aside.

 Next grind tomatoes into a fine paste and keep aside.